-- 1 cup semiya / vermicelli
+- 1 cup semiya or vermicelli

 - ½ to ¾ cup Sugar

-- ⅛ tsp. cardamom powder
+- 1/8 tsp cardamom powder

-- Pinch of saffron
+- 1 Pinch saffron or kesari color

-- 1 ½ cups of water (refer notes)
+- 1 ½ cups water (refer notes)

-- Nuts and raisins as desired
+- 10 raisins or as desired

 - Bring water to a boil in a pot on stove or microwave.

 - Add semiya to the pan and roast them lightly on a medium flame.

-- Pour hot water to the pan and increase the flame till the water begins to boil rapidly
+- Pour hot water to the pan and increase the flame till the water begins to boil rapidly.

 - Reduce the flame to medium and cook till the semiya is fully cooked.